formal-land/formal.land/docs/tools/rocq-of-ocaml/cookbook.md

 ```
 Then from the point of view of `b.ml`, `A.M` is of signature `A.S` and there are no ways to know about `A.S_internal`.
 However, in Rocq, since we did not translate the `.mli` file, `A.M` appears as having the signature `S_internal`.
 Since we translate signatures to records, which do not have the notion of inclusion, `A.M` does not have the same type in Rocq and OCaml.
 This can introduce bugs when we translate a signature annotation `S` to Rocq, as Rocq expects a signature `S_internal`.

 A solution for this issue is to open the abstraction in `a.mli` by using the signature `S_internal` instead of `S`.
-A general solution on the side of `coq-of-ocaml` would be to translate the `.mli` to `.v` files doing the plumbing from `S` to `S_internal`.
+A general solution on the side of `rocq-of-ocaml` would be to translate the `.mli` to `.v` files doing the plumbing from `S` to `S_internal`.
 We have not done that yet, because of lack of time and because we believe that having `.v` files to do plumbing can also have a cost for the proofs.

 ## Fixpoint struct annotations
 In Rocq, fixpoints (recursive functions) must be structurally decreasing on one of the arguments to make sure that the function always terminates.
 When structural termination is not obvious, we can disable this check with the configuration option [without_guard_checking](options/configuration#without_guard_checking).
 However, Rocq still requires to consider one of the parameters as the decreasing one, even if this is not structurally the case.
 A decreasing parameter is still required to know how far to unfold recursive definitions while doing proofs.